codenart/codenart.github.io/_posts/2-css/2017-08-24-css-4-container-types.md

 title: Common container-types in CSS
 short: Container Types
 description: We've known that every HTML element is a container that hold some contents. <br>We've also set size of some containers in the previous tutorial. <br>Let's talk a little bit more about containers.
-keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, html, css, display, property
+keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, css, display, property

 date: 2017-08-24 05:15:00
 ---